zeusta/Docs/extensions/Guide By Functions/Magento 2/Store Pickup.md

 ![SP](./Store%20Pickup%20Image/image021.png)

-After entering all the necessary data, remember to click on the Save or Save and Continue Edit button to save your work.
+After entering all the necessary data, remember to click on the Save or Save and Continue Edit button to save your work.<br/>
 - **Store’s Tags** Tab:

 For easier search, you can tag each store in multiple categories.
 Choose tags for each in this tab by search for the tag and select suitable ones.
 Please note that one store can belongs to more than one tag.